 Head to our Patterns and Algebra collection for maths games, activities, worksheets, posters and vocabulary word wall cards.

 So in the final week leading up to the holidays, why not give these little guys a chance!
 Enjoy the fun of making Christmas puppets and choose from one or more of these activity ideas.
-Make the most of this FREE download and give this Paper Bag Christmas – Puppet Making Activity a go!
+Make the most of this download and give this Paper Bag Christmas – Puppet Making Activity a go!

 For more Christmas activity ideas head to our Christmas collection.

 Don’t forget to share your photos on Instagram #teachstarter